Incoming Students

 For an overview of the course registration process, and information on how to register, refer to the Registrar's Registration Guides or the Registration section of the Blue Book.

-What is the shopping cart?
+What is a shopping cart?

 Your shopping cart in DukeHub is a tool to help you plan your registration before your registration window opens.
 While doing a class search or when using Schedule Builder, you can place courses of interest in your shopping cart.
 You can add a selection of different courses or multiple sections of a single course in your shopping cart as you start to put together a fall schedule.
 When your registration window opens (your registration day) you’ll choose four courses from your shopping cart and enroll.
 You can see your registration window in DukeHub, under Enrollment, Enrollment Dates.
 The Blue Book Registration section is the best resource for using your shopping cart and the registration process.

-When does the shopping cart disappear?
+When do shopping carts disappear?

 Your shopping cart will be deleted when drop/add ends, after the first two weeks of the semester.
-If you find courses that you’d like to remember for future semesters, save them in the Planner tab of DukeHub.
-Your Planner is always open.

 What is drop/add?